 On November 21, 2021, our Board of Directors resolved to rescind the 3,000,000 shares of Series F Preferred Stock purported issued to Halo for lack of contract consideration.
 We recorded this action into our accounts in the fourth quarter of 2021.
-We are aware that the management/ownership of Halo may dispute this decision however, we are prepared to defend our decision in this case.
-In addition, we reserve the right to void the shares ab initio and adjust our filings accordingly if necessary.
+On April 2, 2024, the Court of Chancery of the State of Delaware issued an order voiding and cancelling 3,000,000 shares of Series F Preferred Stock issued to Halo.